 His successor, Bi Jinquan, has required the organization's assistance to become a world class regulatory agency, and his first international trip took him to the WHO's headquarters in Geneva, Switzerland.

 But now the progress hasn't been fast as expected and is "frustrating", said Schwartländer.
 "China FDA must upgrade to international standards," although in vaccines China has gained prequalification for several products from the WHO.

-While vaccines are comparatively straightforward, medicines are very different and complex in China and involve more provincial authorities, and the country has asked the WHO to help prepare the country to join PIC/S, international pharmaceutical inspection convention and co-operation scheme (Also see "WHO Offers PIC/S, Other Regulatory Assistance To China" - Pink Sheet, 21 Oct, 2015.).
+While vaccines are comparatively straightforward, medicines are very different and complex in China and involve more provincial authorities, and the country has asked the WHO to help prepare the country to join PIC/S, international pharmaceutical inspection convention and co-operation scheme (Also see "WHO Offers PIC/S, Other Regulatory Assistance To China" - Scrip, 21 Oct, 2015.).

 But PIC/S is a limited, manufacturing-focused end-user information sharing platform, and collaborative efforts ideally need to be broader, pointed out Schwartländer.
 Additionally, both Hong Kong and Taiwan are legal PIC/S members, posing political obstacles for China's joining.